Latest posts

 Amazon S3: s3cmd put ([Errno 32] Broken pipe)

-Recently I decided to use Amazon’s S3 as another location to store some of my server backups.
+Recently I decided to use Amazonās S3 as another location to store some of my server backups.
+However I found when testing that I was unable to upload my backup tarballs to S3.
+I ended up with the following errors.

 How to install OS X Yosemite Developer Preview Beta in Virtualbox

 Jun 7, 2014 3 minute read #apple, #developer-preview, #guide, #os-x, #terminal, #virtualbox, #yosemiteLike me you may be excited about the Developer Preview Beta of OS X 10.10 Yosemite and want to try it out, but you don’t want to deal with a buggy system between now and the general release.
+If that’s the case you’ll want to install Yosemite as a virtual machine on your Mac.
+Here’s how I’ve done it on mine using VirtualBox.

 How to use text expansion in OS X 10.9 Mavericks

 Since the upgrade to OS X 10.9 Mavericks and iOS 7 you may have noticed that your text expansion shortcuts from iOS have found their way onto your Mac.
+Thanks to iCloud all of your text shortcuts are now synchronised between your devices.

 How to make screen recordings in OS X Mavericks 10.9

-Did you know that you don’t need any additional software to make high quality, watermark free screen recordings in OS X Mavericks 10.
+Did you know that you don’t need any additional software to make high quality, watermark free screen recordings in OS X Mavericks 10.9?
+Well this feature exists and it’s in a slightly unexpected place ā¦ QuickTime Player.

 NASA Space Apps Challenge 2014 Roundup

 Apr 25, 2014 4 minute read #agile, #hackathon, #javascript, #management, #nasa-space-apps, #planningA couple of weeks ago I attended a hackathon hosted by the Met Office as part of the 2014 NASA Space Apps Challenge.
+It was a weekend event and the basic idea was to meet with other technology professionals/enthusiasts, form teams with these like minded folk, select a challenge from a long list of challenges set by NASA and solve it during the weekend.

 How to prepare for a hackathon

-So this weekend I’ll be taking part in the 2014 NASA Space Apps Challenge.
-This time around I’ll be leading a team, rather than just joining one on the day, so I feel like I have to be extra prepared.
+So this weekend Iāll be taking part in the 2014 NASA Space Apps Challenge.
+This time around Iāll be leading a team, rather than just joining one on the day, so I feel like I have to be extra prepared.
+Here is a checklist of all the things you should do before going to a hackathon/codeathon.

 Python script: Recursively remove empty folders/directories